 When preparing for a potentially long retirement, you may rely on money from many income sources like CDs, IRAs, savings accounts, Social Security, pensions (if you’re lucky enough to have one) and investments that generate income.

-To supplement these retirement income sources, many financial experts recommend converting a portion of your savings into a fixed immediate annuity.
+To supplement these retirement income sources, many financial experts recommend converting a portion of your savings into an immediate income annuity.
 This type of annuity is safe, simple and pays a set amount of money every month for the rest of your life — no matter how long your retirement lasts.

 Maintaining your standard of living and ensuring your savings lasts a lifetime are challenges you may face in retirement.
-A fixed immediate annuity may bring some extra peace of mind by providing a guaranteed income stream for as long as your retirement lasts.
+An immediate income annuity may bring some extra peace of mind by providing a guaranteed income stream for as long as your retirement lasts.

 If you’re curious to see what your actual current life expectancy is, go to: